zzhangjii/learning-library/oci-library/qloudable/OCI_Fundamentals_Lab/OCI_Fundamentals.md

 Load balancers should always reside in different subnets than your application instances.
 This allows you to keep your application instances secured in private subnets, while allowing public Internet traffic to the load balancers in the public subnets.

-## Create Security List Route table and two subnets
+## Create Security List Route table and additional subnet

 In this section we will create a new security list.
 This security list will be used by the load balancer (that will be created later on).
 This will ensure all traffic to the two web servers is routed properly.